DustinGrau/DuluthTheatre/docs/tech-foundations.md

 An actor's voice occupies only part of the full audible spectrum, but it contains much more than one frequency.
 The **fundamental** contributes strongly to perceived pitch, while harmonics and higher-frequency components give the voice its character and make words understandable.

-That is why theatre audio is not simply about making a microphone louder.
+Theatre audio is not simply about making an actor louder via a microphone.
 The engineer manages the spectrum so the actor is **clear, natural, and intelligible** without creating feedback or competing with music and other sounds.

 ---

-## 4. Broadcast / RF — Wireless Microphones
+## 4. Broadcast & Radio Frequencies

 ```mermaid
 flowchart LR